aarongustafson/form-required-checkboxes/README.md

     <li>Max (e.g., 0-3) requires a minimum of zero and a max of the second number to be chosen.</li>
     </ul>
   </li>
   <li><code>notice</code> (optional) - The description that explains details of the required value in plan language.
 If you don’t supply one, the component will create one for you.
-This description will be added as a `small` element within the component (as a sibling to the fieldset)</li>
+This description will be added as a <code>small</code> element within the component (as a sibling to the fieldset)</li>
   <li><code>error</code> (optional) - The validation error you’d like to show when the validation criteria is not met.</li>
 </ul>